 Non-fossil fuel substitution

 We can replace carbon-creating energy sources with carbon-free ones.
 Alternatives include hydroelectric power (dams), nuclear power, wind, solar, geothermal, and tidal energy.
 Recently, methane emissions captured from agriculture, landfills, and coal mines are also being utilized.
-Note that most of these are for electricity-generating purposes and do not address transport fuel needs.
+Most of these are for electricity-generating purposes and do not address transport fuel needs.

 This is another way of talking about what are called bio-fuels: fuels made from plants.
 As the carbon that forms part of the plant came from the environment, burning plants is what is called "carbon-neutral" - we are simply cycling the carbon from the air to the plants to the combustion process, which puts the carbon back in the air, and so on.